sparkflows/sparkflows-docs/docs/operations/scheduler.rst

 Update on Scheduler:
 --------------------
-The latest upgrade of the Sparflows scheduler requires updating the following property in the quartz.properties file for proper functionality:
+To ensure proper functionality with the **latest upgrade** of the Sparkflows scheduler, update the following property in the **quartz.properties** file:
 ::
    org.quartz.jobStore.class=org.quartz.impl.jdbcjobstore.JobStoreTX
 **To**